14 new COVID-19 cases reported in Wichita County

-WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported 14 new COVID-19 cases on Friday.
-There were also 10 new recoveries and no new deaths.
+WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported 14 new COVID-19 cases on Monday.
+There were also five new recoveries and no new deaths.

 The health district is also reporting the number of people who have received the COVID-19 vaccine in Wichita County: